dani-dr06/Portfolio/README.md

 Hello!
 Welcome to my Portfolio website and thank you for taking the time to check it out!

 ## [Project 1: Stock Forecasting](https://github.com/dani-dr06/Stock-forecast)
 Using machine learning to predict stock performances?
 What could go wrong?
 In this ongoing project I have used machine learning models, like XGBoost, to predict different big-name stocks' performances, such as Spotify, Netflix, and Apple.
-My next goal to improve this project and my knowledge is to implement a neural network for this same task and compare performances.
+My next goal to improve this project and my knowledge, through the implementation of a neural network for this same task and compare model performances.

 ![](/images/stock.png)